 Hesston College has several resources available to reporters or those affected by sexual misconduct.
 Below is a list as well as what they are or are not trained to do within this process.

 Hesston College has an administrative, not a criminal, process to follow when sexual misconduct is reported.
-Typically, the reporter determines any law enforcement involvement, though Hesston College will contact law enforcement in situations of imminent student safety or where otherwise required by law.
+Typically, the complainant determines any law enforcement involvement, though Hesston College will contact law enforcement in situations of imminent student safety or where otherwise required by law.
 Individuals are encouraged to file a report or to contact law enforcement when a sexual misconduct situation occurs.

 Hesston College will comply with law enforcement requests for cooperation, and such cooperation may require the college to suspend the fact-finding aspect of an investigation while the law enforcement agency is in the process of gathering evidence.
 The college will promptly resume its investigation as soon as notified by the law enforcement agency that it may do so.